Psychology-PE (PSYD)

 PSYD-420 Behavior Modification 3 Credits

 Examines the applications of cognitive and learning theories to a broad range of problems and settings, including child rearing, education, psychotherapy, and industrial settings.
 Integration of theological aspects of therapy is also addressed.
-(School for Professional Studies Course).
+(Professional Education Course)

 Prerequisite: PSYD-366 or PSYC-103/103C